'It's Beautiful': COVID Vaccines Arrive At Jamaica Plain Nursing Home After Delay

-BOSTON (CBS) — The day had finally come at the Armenian Women’s Nursing Home in Jamaica Plain: the COVID vaccines arrived Monday.
+BOSTON (CBS) — The day had finally come at the Armenian Nursing and Rehabilitation Center in Jamaica Plain: the COVID vaccines arrived Monday.

 “In addition to relief, getting the vaccine today was one more validation that we are going in a different direction, a hopeful direction,” said CEO Scott Ariel.